 Indonesia Foils Plot To Fire Rocket At Singapore

 They wanted to attack Singapore with a rocket from Batam," national police spokesman Agus Rianto told reporters.
 Police said the target was Marina Bay, a district that is home to Marina Bay Sands, a luxury complex that includes shopping malls, hotels and a casino.
 Rianto added police had "preliminary data" and were still investigating the plot, and named the alleged ringleader as 31-year-old Gigih Rahmat Dewa.
 Analysts said it was unclear whether the militants had the ability to carry out such a plan, which would involve firing a rocket over a distance of about 20 kilometres (12 miles).
-Singapore, a financial hub which is home to many expatriates and the Asian headquarters of numerous global companies, said it was stepping up security inland and at its borders after the plot was uncovered.
+Singapore said it was aware of the plan and security had been stepped up inland and at the city-state's borders.
 "This does not come as a surprise," said Home Affairs Minister K.